mollyteng/blog/content/ROC_AUC_explained.md

 - **F1 Score** = 2Precision*Recall/(Precision+Recall)

-Here, **sensitivity** is the true positive rate (also called **recall**), because it is the predicted positives over all the actual positives. **Specificity** is the true negative rate, as it is the predicted negatives over all the acutal negatives. **Precision** is the positive predictive value, since it is the true positives over all predicted positives. **F1 score** is the harmonic mean of the precision and recall, taking both FP and FN into account.
+Here, **sensitivity** is the true positive rate (also called **recall**), because it is the predicted positives over all the actual positives. **Specificity** is the true negative rate, as it is the predicted negatives over all the acutal negatives.
+These are the two measures that ROC is built upon.
+For completeness, I've also included precision and F1 score, but they are not directly related to ROC curve.
+We can just know that **precision** is the positive predictive value, since it is the true positives over all predicted positives, and **F1 score** is the harmonic mean of the precision and recall, taking both FP and FN into account.

-The ROC is actually based on sensitivity and specificity.

-### Receiver Operating Characteristic Curve (ROC)
+### ROC Curve

 Now let's spin up some data to visualize the relationship between TN, TP, FN and FP.